bulentozel/omdata/README.md

 ## ToDo

 * Publishing the Docstring documentation on GitHub pages
-* Editing functionalities on a given schema file
+* Adding editing functionalities on a given schema file
-* Update test suits for command-line entry points.
+* Updating the test suits for command-line entry points.

 ------------------------------------------------------------
 Learn more about the OpenMaker project: http://openmaker.eu/